Remington V3

 The Remington V3 is a gas-operated semi-automatic shotgun introduced by Remington Arms in 2015.
 It is chambered to use 12 gauge shells of 2+3/4 in or 3 in in length.
 It was recognized as an editor's choice by Sports Afield in 2015.

 Design

 The V3 uses Remington's patented gas-operated reloading system found in the Versa Max.
 The chamber that holds a shell when it is fired has a series of holes that regulate gas flow; shorter shells expose more of the holes than longer shells.
 While their designs are similar, the V3 and the Versa Max share no internal parts.
-Compared to the Versa Max, the V3 is lighter in weight and is priced lower.
+Compared to the Versa Max, the V3 is lighter in weight and is priced lower.The V3 features an enlarged loading port and oversized controls.

 Offerings

 Remington offers various V3 models, some marketed as Field Sport and others as Pro.
 As of June 2020, Remington lists eight versions on their website: